Efficient Vehicles & Behavior

 Electric School Bus Goal

-New Orleans does not have an electric school bus goal.
+Neither the City of New Orleans nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal

-New Orleans does not have an EV transit bus goal.
+Neither the City of New Orleans nor the local transit agency have set an electric transit bus goal.

 Electric School Bus Goal